-In total there is around 1,134 hectares of public open space in Monash, including all public, private and restricted public land and public land owned or managed by other authorities such as Parks Victoria, VicRoads and Melbourne Water (See Table 5 and 6).
-Overall this equates to around 14% of open space as a proportion of land area.
-A significant amount of this provision is either private land, or large areas of regional open space that skews the provision level.
+In total there is around 1,134 hectares of 'open space' in Monash, including all public, private and restricted public land and public land owned or managed by other authorities such as Parks Victoria, VicRoads and Melbourne Water (See Table 5 and 6).
+Overall, this equates to around 14% of open space as a proportion of land area.
+A significant amount of this 1,134 hectares provision is either private land, or large areas of regional open space that skews the provision level.

 At a community level, there is around 510 hectares provision of community open space.
-This equates to 2.7ha of open space per 1,000 residents and includes open space that is either Council owned and fully available to the public (i.e. not restricted public), or land that is owned by other agencies and is part of the neighbourhood or local community consideration of open space (not including regional land that is available to a catchment beyond Monash).
+This equates to 2.7ha2.5ha of open space per 1,000 residents and includes open space that is either Council owned and fully available to the public (i.e. not restricted public), or land that is owned by other agencies and is part of the neighbourhood or used by the local community consideration of for open space.
+It does (not includeing regional land that is available to a broader catchment beyond Monash).

-While not always accessible to the public, there are areas of open space that can contribute to the amenity of the area (e.g. through visual relief) or provide limited open space opportunities on small parcels of land, but not considered useable as open space.
+While not always accessible to the public, There are areas of open space that although not generally accessible to the public, can contribute to the amenity of the area (e.g. through visual relief) or provide limited open space opportunities on small parcels of land, but not considered useable as open space.
 Another example is utility provision or buffers for utilities, such as Melbourne Water infrastructure.
-It is possible that some of this land could be made more publicly accessible and useable for open space by making improvements of park infrastructure or undertaking landscaping.
+Whilst there may be opportunities It is possible that for increasing public access or use, ultimately these land holdings are not in Council ownership and encumbered by the primary purpose of the owner, some of this land could be made more publicly accessible and useable for open space by making improvements of park infrastructure or undertaking landscaping.

-For total open space Glen Waverley (23%), Wheelers Hill (22%) and Mount Waverley (18%) contribute the highest proportion of overall open space land, which recognises that each of the suburbs have the largest land areas.
+As an overall proportion of land use For total as open space Glen Waverley (23%), Wheelers Hill (22%) and Mount Waverley (18%) contribute the highest proportion. of overall open space land, which recognises that each of the suburbs have the largest land areas.

 The provision of community open space is also not uniform across the Council.
-In certain areas there is a high level of open space per one thousand residents.
-Ashwood/ Burwood (4.2), Mount Waverley (3.6), Wheelers Hill (3.5) and Oakleigh (4.0) fall into this category.
+In some certain areas there is a high level of open space per one thousand residents.
+Ashwood/ Burwood (4.12), Mount Waverley (3.6), Wheelers Hill (3.35) and Oakleigh (3.3(4.0) fall into this category.
 In these areas, that are predominantly located in the north of the Monash, the topography is steeper and there are defined waterway corridors and associated parkland areas including Scotchman's Creek, Gardiners Creek, and Dandenong Valley Parklands.

 At the other end of the scale, and mainly in the south western areas of the Monash, the level of open space provision per one thousand people is very low.
-This includes Clayton (0.6), Hughesdale (0.6), Notting Hill (0.5) and Oakleigh East/ Huntingdale (1.2).
-In part this is due to the lack of defined waterway corridors, but also due to the amount of industrial and commercial land in the area that historically did not require the need for open space to be provided.
-In some industrial areas, there are considerable landscape setbacks that play a similar role to public open space for visual amenity in the residential areas, although on private land.
+This includes Clayton (0.65), Hughesdale (0.56), Notting Hill (0.5) and Oakleigh East/ Huntingdale (1.2).
+In part this is due to the lack of defined waterway corridors, but also due to the amount of industrial and commercial land in the area that historically did not provide an open space contribution, at least not in the form of land. require the need for open space to be provided.
+In some industrial areas, there are considerable landscape setbacks that provided visual relief and amenity however there is limited accessible and functional open space. lay a similar role to public open space for visual amenity in the residential areas, although on private land.